Louisiana Residency Status

 The Health Sciences Center has a registration requirement that all students must either enroll in the policy endorsed by the school or complete a waiver and provide proof of acceptable insurance coverage by the waiver deadline.
 Students who do not submit the online waiver form by the deadline will be automatically enrolled in the student health insurance plan and charged the approrpriate premium.
 Since the current student health insurance plan is compliant with the Patient Protection and Affordable Care Act (PPACA), students should have comparable coverage to the plan that is offered by the University (e.g., aggregate maximum benefit per covered person per policy year should be unlimited).
 Thus, all waivers submitted must meet the PPACA guidelines in order to be acceptable.
 Coverage must be maintained throughout the duration of enrollment.
 Non-compliance at any time during a student’s enrollment could result in suspension and/or dismissal.
 Information on this plan may be found at http://www.lsuhscshreveport.edu/education/registraroffice/student-health-insurance.

 Student Health Services & Records

 Before registering for classes, students must provide proof of certain tests and immunizations.
 Forms for recording this information are provided to each new student.
-Completed forms should be sent to LSUHSC-Shreveport, Student Health Service Section of Occupational Health.

 The Student Health Committee, LSUHSC-Shreveport, provides oversight for the Student Health Program and recommends to the Chancellor.
 The Student Affairs Office, School of Allied Health Professions, the Office of the School of Graduate Studies, and the Student Affairs Office, School of Medicine, coordinate the Student Health Program for Allied Health Students, Graduate Students and Medical Students, respectively.